Action Point 16 - Strategy to develop a regional mechanism to detect and review safety signals

 Mapping of ADR reporting forms against the core variables identified by WHO

 A mapping exercise was conducted of national ADR reporting forms in SEARN against the core variables identified by WHO.
+A scientific publication is being finalized by a group of authors constituted of SEARN members, and an abstract was submitted for presentation during the 2025 Cairo meeting of ISOP.

 Next steps